minhhoangbui/minhhoangbui.github.io/_posts/2023-01-01-attention.md

 ---
 layout: post
 title: Attention and self-attention
+subtitle: "Understanding the attention mechanism in transformers"
 author: hoangbm
+tags: [nlp, deep-learning]
+social-share: true
 ---

-Another post insprired by an interview failure.
-During a chat about a position in speech processing area, interviewer asked me about the differences between attention and self attention.
-I, at that time, who only have a vague understanding about these two, started to invent something about these two to make up for the lack of knowledge.
-That's the reason why we have this blog.
+Another post inspired by an interview failure.
+During a chat about a position in speech processing, the interviewer asked me about the differences between attention and self-attention.
+At that time I only had a vague understanding of the two, so I started inventing things to cover the gaps — which is why this post exists.

-Eventhough the names are quite alike, they are not really much in common, except for the fact that they are used intensively in NLP and speech processing.
-Without further ado, let's jump right to it.
-Please notice that this blog is only to indicate the difference in high level.
-I won't dive too deep into them.
+The core problem that motivated both mechanisms is the same: early sequence-to-sequence models (RNNs) had to compress the entire input into a single fixed-size vector before the decoder could begin generating output.
+For long inputs, that one vector simply cannot hold everything the decoder needs.
+Attention and self-attention are two different solutions to that bottleneck.

+Even though the names are alike, they have little in common beyond heavy use in NLP and speech.
+This post covers the distinction at a high level — no deep dives.

 ## Attention